GET H2 projects

 GET H2 Nukleus and expansion

-The GET H2 partners bp, Evonik, Nowega, OGE, Thyssengas and RWE want to jointly establish one of the first integrated hydrogen projects with a publicly accessible hydrogen infrastructure.
-The GET H2 projects create the core for a German and European hydrogen economy.
-Along the entire value chain, the participating companies are continuously developing a high-performance infrastructure, thus enabling connections for all sectors and links to other hydrogen networks.
-A large part of the building blocks are nominated for funding as IPCEI (Important Project of Common European Interest).
+The GET H2 partners bp, Evonik, Nowega, OGE, Thyssengas and RWE are jointly building one of the first integrated hydrogen projects.
+The GET H2 projects are one of the first building blocks of the hydrogen core network and the German and European hydrogen economy.
+A high-performance infrastructure is continuously being created along the entire value chain, enabling connections for all sectors and links to other hydrogen networks.
+Several of the building blocks are funded by the federal government and the states of Lower Saxony and North Rhine-Westphalia as an IPCEI (Important Project of Common European Interest).

-• The green hydrogen is to be generated from wind power in Lingen, Lower Saxony.
-To this end, an electrolysis plant with a capacity of 300 MW (100 MW operational by 2025) is to be built at the site of the RWE power plant in Lingen.
+• The green hydrogen will be generated from wind power in Lingen, Lower Saxony.
+To this end, an electrolysis plant with a capacity of 300 MW is being built at the site of the RWE power plant in Lingen.

-• Existing gas pipelines of the transmission system operators Nowega and OGE will be converted to transport 100 percent hydrogen.
+• Existing gas pipelines of the transmission system operators Nowega and OGE are being converted to transport 100 percent hydrogen.

-• Nowega is building a new pipeline to connect the electrolysis with the main pipeline leading towards the Ruhr area, and Evonik is also constructing a partial new pipeline between the Marl Chemical Park and bp’s Ruhr Oel refinery Gelsenkirchen.
+• Nowega build a new pipeline to connect the electrolysis with the main pipeline leading towards the Ruhr area, and Evonik constructed a partial new pipeline between the Marl Chemical Park and bp’s Ruhr Oel refinery Gelsenkirchen.

-• The climate-neutral raw material will be transported to industrial customers via this infrastructure.
+• The climate-neutral raw material can be transported to industrial customers via this infrastructure.

 • Nowega and OGE are connecting the gas storage facilities of RWE Gas Storage West in Gronau-Epe via another new pipeline.
-A new cavern storage facility for hydrogen will be built there.
+A new cavern storage facility for hydrogen is being built there.

-Further important steps to expand the infrastructure and increase the performance will be implemented by 2027:
+Further important steps to expand the infrastructure and increase the performance will be implemented in the second step:

 • The network is expanded to the Dutch border.
 The connection to the import point Vlieghuis will be implemented by GET H2 partner Thyssengas.
 The transmission system operator is converting existing gas pipelines between Kalle, Ochtrup and Vlieghuis to transport 100% hydrogen.
 This step will create the connection to the Dutch hydrogen network HYNETWORK.
 This pipeline network connects Germany, the Netherlands, Belgium and France and connects the port of Rotterdam as an important import point.